 |Additional Course Costs - Full Time - Home/EU - Indicative Maximum Cost Per year||265|

 Supplementary fee information

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language, Mathematics and Science or equivalent* Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: For all applicants, Grade C/4 or above in English Language, Mathematics and Science or equivalent.* Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 - A-level subjects: No specific subjects required.
 Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
 You must have a minimum of two A-Levels.